native-land-digital/next-nld/README.md

 - `npx prisma db seed` to seed the database with the sample seed (about 65 polygons)

 - `npm run dev` will fire up the dev project, and you can visit `http://localhost:3000` to view the site.
+- `npm run lambda` will test the lambdas with your local DB.

 - To login, use `test@native-land.ca` and password `test`.

 This gets you towards the most basic functional application, but to do further testing you may need to do elements of the next section, depending on what you're working on.